-Sara graduated with honors in Science, Technology, and Society from Stanford University’s School of Engineering where she also earned a Masters degree in International Policy Studies.
-Following her time at Stanford, she was a Rotary International Ambassadorial Fellow at the Universidad de Buenos Aires where she did post-graduate study in Technology Policy and Management.
-Sara’s list of presentations and publications includes more than 100 monographs, strategies, and policy papers.
+Sara graduated with honors in Science, Technology, and Society from Stanford University’s School of Engineering where she also earned a Master’s degree in International Policy Studies.
+Following her time at Stanford, she was a Rotary International Ambassadorial Fellow at the Universidad de Buenos Aires where she did a postgraduate study in Technology Policy and Management.
+Sara’s list of publications includes more than 70 monographs, studies, and papers.